Board of Governors Award of Distinction

 - Further the aims of the College in creating partnerships - social, cultural or economic.

-- Provide services above self and one's employment, which involves contribution of personal time and effort to benefit others.
+- Provide services above self and one's employment, which involves the contribution of personal time and effort to benefit others.

 - Demonstrate a willingness to assist the College in advancing education for our region.